lizmat/raku-all-modules/github/jonathanstowe/Tinky/Documentation.md

     method apply-transition(Tinky::Transition $trans) returns Tinky::State

-Applies the transition supplied to the object, if the current state of the object doesn't match the `from` state of transition then an [X::InvalidTransition](X::InvalidTransition) will be thrown, if one or more state or transition validators return False then a [X::TransitionRejected](X::TransitionRejected) exception will be thrown, If the object has no current state then [X::NoState](X::NoState) will be thrown.
+Applies the transition supplied to the object, if the current state of the object doesn't match the `from` state of transition then an [Tinky::X::InvalidTransition](Tinky::X::InvalidTransition) will be thrown, if one or more state or transition validators return False then a [Tinky::X::TransitionRejected](Tinky::X::TransitionRejected) exception will be thrown, If the object has no current state then [Tinky::X::NoState](Tinky::X::NoState) will be thrown.

 If the application is successfull then the state of the object will be changed to the `to` state of the transition and the object will be emitted to the appropriate supplies of the left and entered states and the transition.